PD: Diploma Programme

 The Monograph

-The Monograph is an in-depth independent research project on a student-chosen topic, which is externally assessed.
-It is a 4.000 word maximum work that encourages the development of advanced research and writing skills, intellectual discovery, and creativity.
+The Monograph is an in-depth independent research project on a topic chosen by the student, which is externally assessed.
+This is a work of a maximum of 4.000 words that encourages the development of advanced research and written expression skills, intellectual discovery and creativity.

 The Monograph is one of backbone components of the Diploma Program (PD) of the international Baccalaureate®.
 It constitutes: